jantman/awslimitchecker/docs/source/development.rst

 4. Check out a new git branch.
 If you're working on a GitHub issue you opened, your branch should be called "issues/N" where N is the issue number.

 .. _development.guidelines:

 Guidelines
 ----------

+..
+NOTE: be sure to update .github/PULL_REQUEST_TEMPLATE.md when changing this

 * pep8 compliant with some exceptions (see pytest.ini)
 * 100% test coverage with pytest (with valid tests)
+* Complete, correctly-formatted documentation for all classes, functions and methods.
 * Connections to the AWS services should only be made by the class's :py:meth:`~awslimitchecker.connectable.Connectable.connect` and :py:meth:`~awslimitchecker.connectable.Connectable.connect_resource` methods,